MILGAMMA 50mg/250mcg x 20 tabl

 Pregnancy

-During pregnancy and breastfeeding, the recommended daily dose is 1.4 - 1.6 mg for vitamin B1 and 4 micrograms for vitamin B12 .
-For vitamin B1 , this dose can be increased during pregnancy, only in case of diagnosed vitamin B1 deficiency, as the safety profile for doses higher than the recommended daily doses has not been established.
+During pregnancy and lactation, the recommended daily dose is 1.4 - 1.6 mg for vitamin B1 and 4 micrograms for vitamin B12 .
+For vitamin B1, this dose can be increased during pregnancy, only in case of diagnosed vitamin B1 deficiency, since the safety profile has not been established at doses higher than the recommended daily doses.
 Vitamin B12 has not shown harmful effects at higher doses.

 Breastfeeding